 As local educational agencies (LEAs) begin their planning process to reopen schools, it is important to remember special populations such as students in foster care and children and youth experiencing homelessness must be considered.

 The McKinney-Vento Homeless Assistance Act (the Act) is a key piece of federal legislation with California Education Code alignment that pertains to the education of over 270,000 California children and youth experiencing homelessness from early childhood through high school graduation.
 The Every Student Succeeds Act (ESSA) and California Education Code afford foster youth additional education rights, as well.
-Information on foster youth rights can be found on the CDE web page (https://www.cde.ca.gov/ls/pf/fy/fosteryouthedrights.asp).
+Information on foster youth rights can be found on the California Department of Education (CDE) web page (https://www.cde.ca.gov/ls/pf/fy/fyedrights.asp).

 Children and youth experiencing homelessness and children and youth in foster care must receive the full protections and services provided under all federal and state laws, as related to homeless and foster education.
 LEAs must review and undertake steps to revise regulations, practices, or policies that may act as a barrier to the identification, enrollment, attendance, or success of foster youth as well as children and youth experiencing homelessness in school.

-The Act defines homeless children and youths as individuals who lack a fixed, regular, and adequate nighttime residence including shared housing due to loss of housing, natural disasters, living in motels/hotels, or substandard living situations.
+The Act defines children and youths experiencing homelessness as individuals who lack a fixed, regular, and adequate nighttime residence including shared housing due to loss of housing, natural disasters, living in motels/hotels, or substandard living situations.

 In order to receive educational rights, a foster child is defined as a child who has been removed from his or her home pursuant to Section 309 of the Welfare and Institutions Code, is the subject of a petition filed under Section 300 or 602 of the Welfare and Institutions Code, or has been removed from his or her home and is the subject of a petition filed under Section 300 or 602 of the Welfare and Institutions Code.